 The 2nd PHASE – Preparing For Your Presentence Interview

 PPRS Prison Match™ concentrates on the aspirational goal of providing the lowest possible sentence, along with requesting the best and most appropriate placement options, with the hope of getting the court to agree (This Is Our BOP Packet For Presentation To The Court, which includes The Programs Supporting Your Placement Request, Example -FPC Alderson).

 UNITED STATES DISTRICT COURT

-How well you are prepared for your Presentence Interview, may affect your sentence and eligibility for specific Bureau of Prison programs.
-Biographical Background – Identification Data,
+How well you are prepared for your Presentence Interview will affect your sentence and eligibility for specific BOP FIRST STEP ACT Programs.
+Biographical Background and Personal Identifying Information